"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing: MG Licenses and Comparison Results

 \ding{172} \textbf{For OSS licenses}, most are not well defined in the context of model publishing, primarily due to the absence of clauses addressing ML activities (Rules) and the lack of coverage for publishing as a service (Remote).
 This implies that mainstream model deployment practices, which often provide models as web services, are likely to circumvent the governance of these licenses.
 Additionally, commercial use and behavioral restrictions are not stipulated in most OSS licenses, which are common requirements in model publishing.

 \ding{173} \textbf{For free-content and dataset licenses}, their average clarity score is only slightly better than that of OSS licenses, and they also lack coverage for publishing as a service.
 However, some CC licenses, such as CC-BY-NC-4.0, offer additional options that prohibit the commercial use of the work, unlike OSS licenses.
-This may explain why many models are published under these licenses\footnote{~There are 9,730 models on HuggingFace licensed under CC-BY-NC-4.0 (more than Llama 2), and 770 of them have garnered 1k+ downloads, please ref to Appendix~\ref{apdx:count}.}, despite the fact that they were not originally drafted for models.
+This may explain why many models are published under these licenses\footnote{There are 9,730 models on HuggingFace licensed under CC-BY-NC-4.0 (more than Llama 2), and 770 of them have garnered 1k+ downloads (Accessed on May 29.
+2025).}, despite the fact that they were not originally drafted for models.

 \ding{174} \textbf{For model licenses}, aside from the proposed MG licenses, most model licenses are not intended for general publishing purposes.
 For example, the terms in Llama 2 license is specifically drafted to govern the Llama 2 model and its derivatives\footnote{For example, Clause 1.v. of the Llama 2 license reads: \emph{"You will not use the Llama Materials or any output or results of the Llama Materials to improve any other large language model (excluding Llama 2 or derivative works thereof)."}.}, failing to meet reusable standards.
 Additionally, since the purpose of these licenses is often to protect the IP rights of proprietary models, they are usually revocable and prohibit sublicensing.
 Although a set of well-defined licenses known as OpenRAIL-M~\cite{contractor2022behavioral} exists, their nearly identical rules make it difficult to accommodate the diverse needs in model publishing.